-Director Betsy Blakeslee’s talk at Benefit concert for refugees 5.20.17:
+EAR Director Betsy Blakeslee’s talk at Benefit Concert for refugees 5.20.17

 Then we arrived and found, dust, smells, rats, refugees crammed into tents closer than the minimal distance allowed by the UN, and no common space other than refugee-run restaurant in shacks and a few crammed classrooms.
 We adjusted.

 We’ll put on a concert.
-The kids will wear hand-dyed scarves like those of World Harmony Chorus who are singing for you today at this Benefit Concert.
+The kids will wear hand-dyed scarves like those worn by World Harmony Chorus who are singing for you today.
 Scarves may not seem important until I describe what one of our seventeen year-old boys in Calais Jungle did with his scarf.
-After he performed twice in it, he kept it hidden in his shirt pocket, over his heart, every day.
+After he performed in it twice, he kept it hidden in his shirt pocket, over his heart, all day, every day.
 He slept with it.
-It may have been his first gift beyond food and necessities since he left Sudan, travelling alone across the Sahara, with smugglers, across the Mediterranean to France.
+It may have been his first gift beyond food and necessities provided by volunteers since he left Sudan — traveling alone across the Sahara, with smugglers, robbed in Libya, by smugglers, across the Mediterranean to France, in the hands of yet more smugglers.

 So we’ll stand beside these people stuck in Greece because borders with Balkan countries to the north have been walled off.
 We’ll try to understand their lives, as they try to understand us.
 We’re pretty sure they’ll respond to our presence, and songs, and our hearts as we open to these lovely, strong, determined, hurting souls who wait with waning hope to build a life in the promised land, much like our ancestors who, within a couple generations, add their piece to a country they come to love.